jylee-git/TumpangMePlease/README.md

 Make sure to include installation of `pip` as well, as it will be used for downloading packages.

 ### Python Packages
+You may want to set up virtual environment on your machine to void package conflicts.
+But this is optional.

+If you are using anaconda, please follow the following step `conda create -n yourenvname python=x.x anaconda`

+`conda activate yourenvname`

+`conda install -n yourenvname [package]`

+`conda deactivate`

 The packages needed to run the scripts provided in this guide can be downloaded and installed via:

 `pip install -r /<...>/cs2102-python-flask-setup-guide/requirements.txt`